No. 3A Folding Pocket Kodak (1903 - 1915)

 - a simple little reflex finder that gives some impression of what will be on the pic.

 However there is more to this machine than meets the eye on the first glance.
 Although the negative size of 3 1/4 x 5 1/2 inch was considered small in those days, and not suitable for a serious photographer, the camera could be made into an excellent instrument.

 Sample picture made with the 3A FPK

 - First of all there are the better lens and shutter combinations that could be had.
 The standard version was a Rapid Rectilinear lens and F.P.K.
 Automatic (1903-1908) shutter or Kodak Ball Bearing (1909-1914) shutter for $ 20.

 - The 1904 camera in the top right video sports a Goerz Anastigmat No. 1 Series III f6.8 and a Volute shutter.
 In its day it was the top line No. 3A FPK, costing € 77.

-- If you had a ground glass in the back it made sense to use the horizontal and vertical shift of the lenspanel.
+- To use the horizontal and vertical shift of the lenspanel you had to insert the ground glass.
+Without this it was hard to judge the effect of the shifting.
 With this it was possible to photograph tall buildings without tilting the camera.
 This way you avoided pics with building that seemed to fall back.
 Read more about this on my lenspanel page.

 1904 Kodak catalog